rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

 There is no doubt that action *a03*, with a performance in the highest quintile in five out of seven criteria, appears definitely to be best performing.
-Action *a07* shows an average performance on nearly all the criteria, wheras action *a02* appears to be the weakest alternative.
+Action *a05* shows a more or less average performance on most criteria, wheras action *a02* appears to be the weakest alternative.

 Semantics of the bipolar valuation ..................................